 Figure 6.6.2-1: Data collection for LMF based ML model training and inference

 1. LMF requests from the UE to report the positioning measurement parameters as described in TS 23.273 [7].
 UE reports positioning measurement parameters by using LPP protocol via either the CP or UP.

+Editor’s Note: Enhancements of the procedure is FFS.

 2. LMF requests NG-RAN to report the positioning measurement parameters as described in TS 23.273 [7].
 NG-RAN reports positioning measurement parameters by using NRPPa protocol.

-3. LMF requests NWDAF to expose the analytics result, for example, location Accuracy Analytics as described in clause 6.17 of TS 23.288 [5], UE mobility analytics in clause 6.7 in TS 23.288 [5].
+3. LMF may request NWDAF to expose the location Accuracy Analytics as described in clause 6.17 of TS 23.288 [5].

-Editor's note: Whether and which existing analytics or new analytics result is required to provide from NWDAF to LMF to support Direct AI/ML based Positioning in Rel-19 is FFS.

 NOTE 1: There is no sequence of these 3 steps, LCS may trigger these steps in parallel.

 NOTE 2: The collected measurement parameters from UE in step 1 and NG-RAN in step 2 is determined by RAN WGs.
 If there are new measurement parameters that provided by UE or NG-RAN in Rel-19 depends on RAN's progress in Rel-19.

 LMF will use the received parameters from UE, NG-RAN and NWDAF to perform ML model training or inference, and it will generate the target UE positioning as inference output.
-How LMF uses the received parameters to perform ML model training and inference is based on implementation (out of scope of 3GPP).6.6.3 Impacts on services, entities and interfaces
+How LMF uses the received parameters to perform ML model training and inference is based on implementation (out of scope of 3GPP).

-NWDAF:

-Editor's note: Whether and which existing analytics or new analytics result is required to provide from NWDAF to LMF to support Direct AI/ML based Positioning in Rel-19 is FFS.

-LMF:
+In order to monitor the inference performance of the AI/ML based positioning model, the LMF may obtain ground truth data by using different positioning method, for example, the PRU associated procedure as defined in clause 6.17 of TS 23.273 [7], or GNSS assistance procedure as defined in 6.15 of TS 23.273 [7].

+6.6.3 Impacts on services, entities and interfaces

+LMF, NG-RAN, UE:

 NOTE: The collected measurement parameters from UE in step 1 and NG-RAN in step 2 is determined by RAN WGs.
 If there are new measurement parameters that provided by UE or NG-RAN to LMF in Rel-19 depends on RAN's progress in Rel-19.

+Editor’s note: How does LMF selects UEs to collect data for ML model training and inference is FFS.